 The additions to the secondary section of the College were officially opened on September 17th, 2004.
 In addition to the Federal Attorney-General and Education Minister and minor State, Federal and Local Government politicians, there was also the presence of the State Governor Dr Marie Bashir.

-In 2014 Sr Margaret Ghosn became the Principal and the College changed its name to Maronite College of the Holy Family in 2014 to better reflect its charism and the spiritual and cultural aspect of its families.
-Over the next few years the College continued to grow in numbers reaching a student population of over 1200 student.
+Sr Margaret Ghosn became the Principal in 2014 and the College changed its name to Maronite College of the Holy Family, to better reflect its charism and the spiritual and cultural aspect of its families.
+Over the next few years, the College continued to grow in numbers, reaching a student population of over 1200.
 An additional Secondary building was constructed and interactive technology was implemented across the entire College.

-Currently Sr Irene Boughosn is Principal.
+Currently, Sr Irene Boughosn is Principal.
 In 2019 a Governing Board was established to oversee the administration of the College.
-Currently the College is reviewing its strategic plan and Master Plan.
-There is focus on expanding the grounds and learning spaces at the College to cater for increasing enrolment numbers.
+At present, the College is reviewing its Strategic and Master plans.
+There is focus on expanding the grounds and learning spaces, at the College, to cater for increasing enrolment numbers.